Pages of a calendar

 SEPs can vary by the type of coverage you would like to enroll in:

 • Parts A & B: You must work for an employer with 20 or more employees and have health insurance through your job, union, or your spouse’s job.
 You can apply for Parts A & B any time you’re still covered by the work-related plan, and during the 8 months after your coverage or employment (or spouse’s employment) ends.
-Beginning in 2023, there is a new Part B SEP for certain exceptional circumstances.
+There is also a Part B SEP for certain exceptional circumstances.

 • Part D: You can enroll in Part D during the 63 days after your coverage through an employer or union ends.